oxidecomputer/buildomat/README.md

 organisation.
 In order to avoid accidents, buildomat requires that the service be explicitly configured for a repository before it will take any actions.

-Per-repository configuration is achieved by creating a file in the default branch of the repository in question, named `.github/buildomat/config.toml`.
+Per-repository configuration is achieved by creating a file **in the default branch** (e.g., `main`) of the repository in question, named `.github/buildomat/config.toml`.
 This file is written in [TOML](https://toml.io/), with a handful of simple values.
 Supported properties in this file include:

 - `enable` **(boolean)**